vagkaefer/docker-wireguard/README.md

 ## Versions

+* **23.11.23:** - New environment variable: NO_DELETE_DEFAULT - If this env is defined and is true, the default route will not be deleted if tunnels failed to go up.
 * **03.10.23:** - **Potentially Breaking Change:** Support for multiple interfaces added.
 Wireguard confs moved to `/config/wg_confs/`.
 Any file with a `.conf` extension in that folder will be treated as a live tunnel config and will be attempted to start.
 If any of the tunnels fail, all tunnels will be stopped.
 Tunnels are started in alphabetical order.
 Managed server conf will continue to be hardcoded to `wg0.conf`.
 * **28.06.23:** - Rebase master to Alpine 3.18 again.
 * **26.06.23:** - Revert master to Alpine 3.17, due to issue with openresolv.